-On August 27th, 2010, at the age of 48, in the area of Pasco County, Florida, she would die from an accidental overdose of oxycodone and benzodiazepine.
-Her mother, who was coming by to visit, had discovered her body.
+On August 27th, 2010, at the age of 48, in the area of Pasco County, Florida, she died from an accidental overdose of oxycodone and benzodiazepine.
+Her mother, who was visiting, had discovered her body.
 Investigators previously found crushed pill residue and snorting straws at multiple locations inside her home.

-Three years before her death, she was still active in wrestling.
-Vachon defended and retained her Universal Women’s Hardcore Championship after defeating Jessika Havok in August of 2007.
-And on December 7th, her last match was for Great Lakes Championship Wrestling in Milwaukee, Wisconsin, with a win over Tracey Brooks.
+Three years before her passing, she was still active in wrestling.
+In August 2007, Vachon defended and retained her Universal Women’s Hardcore Championship after defeating Jessika Havok, who says that Luna was one of her idols growing up and was also one of the reasons she entered pro wrestling.

 “She was willing to beat up a drunken New Jack for disrespecting me,” Miss Hyatt would remember.
 “I would like to think that Luna is in heaven since the devil was afraid that she would take his spot.”